StokicDusan/TravelAgencyService/README.md

 # TravelAgencyService
-Example of a service side of an application for a travel agency Changing contense for
+Example of a service side of an application for a travel agency.
-English compatibiliy
+Changing contense for english compatibiliy